 During that take, Parker’s midwife goes through a sea of emotions from:

 - WE’VE GOT TO GET THE BABY OUT NOW

 - OMG, SOMETHING IS SERIOUSLY WRONG HERE

 and she gets it exactly right.
-For those twenty-four minutes, she is the embodiment of a health care professional.
+For those twenty-four minutes, she embodies a healthcare professional.

 Collins Jr. has been rightly praised for his performance.
 He is an excellent character actor whose face you recognize even though you may not know his name.
 And isn’t that the definition of a great character actor?
-Right now, you can see him as a carnival barker in “Nightmare Alley”, his typical small disposable role.
+You can see him as a carnival barker in “Nightmare Alley”, his typical small disposable role.

 However, in this movie, all his best scenes are with Parker.
 They have a lovely rapport based on their shared love of horses, and when they get a little drunk and let their guard down, there is a suggestion that there might be something deeper or a history of something deeper between them

-It was also during these scenes that I remembered where I had noticed (I mean really noticed) Collins Jr. before: playing accused murderer Perry Smith to Philip Seymour Hoffman’s Truman Capote in the 2005 movie “Capote”.
+It was also during these scenes that I remembered where I had noticed (I mean noticed) Collins Jr. before playing accused murderer Perry Smith to Philip Seymour Hoffman’s Truman Capote in the 2005 movie “Capote”.
 Their scenes together were crucial in Hoffman’s Oscar win.

 So, even though we know that race will happen, there are many incidental pleasures along the way to make “Jockey” well worth seeing.